pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/identity.md

 {{% choosable cloud gcp %}}

-GCP exposes an [Identity Access and Management (IAM)][gcp-iam] API which can be used to grant permissions to both human and bot users.
+Google Cloud exposes an [Identity Access and Management (IAM)][gcp-iam] API which can be used to grant permissions to both human and bot users.
 Using this API, [IAM Members][gcp-iam] can be slotted into end users, [IAM Groups][gcp-iam] (e.g., the `networkAdmins` IAM Group), and GSuite accounts, and can then be allocated [IAM Roles][gcp-roles] with baseline permissions using [IAM Policies][gcp-policies].

-GCP services can also be granted permissions temporarily, without the need for usernames and passwords, using [ServiceAccounts][gcp-sa].
+Google Cloud services can also be granted permissions temporarily, without the need for usernames and passwords, using [ServiceAccounts][gcp-sa].

 The full code for this stack is on [GitHub][gh-repo-stack].